A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: A Bayesian Nonparametric Framework

-Condition (1) is a mild condition that implies that the posterior distribution function of the system response $\mu(\widetilde{F})$ with $\widetilde{F}\sim p(F|\mathbf{X}_m)$ is continuous and strictly increasing in its support, with finite second moment.
+{ Condition (1) is a mild condition that implies that the posterior distribution function of the system response $\mu(\widetilde{F})$ with $\widetilde{F}\sim p(F|\mathbf{X}_m)$ is continuous and strictly increasing, with finite second moment.
 Condition~(2) requires that the simulation errors have a bounded variance.
 Condition~(3) is about the continuity of the system response $\mu(F)$ with respect to $F$ around $F^c$ in terms of the L-P distance that can be used to characterize the weak posterior consistency.
-The similar continuity assumption is commonly used in the literature on input uncertainty and the Gaussian process metamodel when the parametric family of input model is known; see for example \cite{ankenman_nelson_staum_2010}, \cite{barton_nelson_xie_2011} and \cite{Xie_Bayesian_2014}.
+The similar continuity assumption is commonly used in the literature on input uncertainty and the Gaussian process metamodel (an approximate input-output mean response surface)} when the parametric family of input model is known; see for example \cite{ankenman_nelson_staum_2010}, \cite{barton_nelson_xie_2011} and \cite{Xie_Bayesian_2014}.
 Condition~(3) generalizes it to the nonparametric situations.
-Condition~(4) is a direct consequence from Theorem~\ref{thm:consistency} which only provides the asymptotic consistency for input models with support on $\Re^+$ and $\Re$. }
+Condition~(4) is a direct consequence from Theorem~\ref{thm:consistency} which only provides the asymptotic consistency for input models with support on $\Re^+$ and $\Re$.